Aluminum Anodizing: Introduction & FAQs

 A very accessible treatment of anodizing is Robert Probert's "Aluminum How-To" (also published in Spanish as "Aluminio El Como").

 If you stumble across it, another accessible coverage of the topic is "Light Metals Finishing Process Manual" by David Montgomery; this was published by AESF (www.nasf.org) in 1990 in looseleaf binder format.
 It's a good book, but due to the looseleaf format and the lack of an ISBN number, it's not easy to even look for, let alone find :-(

 Hobbyists may wish to look on hobby plating sites for "The LCD Anodizing System" which proposes lower than conventional current density for a purportedly easier and less sensitive process.

-But this site contains hundreds of threads about aluminum anodizing, and depending on your specific interests, the following threads might be good next steps:
+But this site contains hundreds of threads about aluminum anodizing if you wish to search the site, or depending on your specific interests, the following threads might be good next steps:

 Letter 30357, "Effect on dimensions of anodizing/hardcoating and stripping & re-anodizing"

 Letter 15354 "Anodizing's Impact on Fatigue Strength"